-3. Lubricant Filling Plant and Depot Lease Agreements
+3. Phra Khanong Lubricant Filling Plant and Depot

-OR, as the lessee, has entered into agreements with PTT, the lessor, to lease the buildings and equipment on or in use in Phra Khanong Lubricant Filling Plant and Depot for the loading, receiving, storage and distributing of lubricant products.
-The sublease period specified in the agreements was from January 1, 2021 to December 31, 2021, and the agreements are being extended.
+OR (the lessee) has entered into an agreement with PTT (the lessor) to lease buildings and equipment on or in use at the site of the Phra Kanong Lubricant Filling Plant and Depot to receive, store, and distribute lubricants to enable continuous operations.
+This lease is effective from January 1, 2022, to September 30, 2023.